source-academy/c-slang/README.md

 This repository consists of 2 subprojects:

 - ctowasm: a C compiler that generates WebAssembly code, written in TypeScript, intended for teaching C programming in a browser-only environment.
+  _Refer to the [README](ctowasm/README.md) in the ctowasm project directory for more information on ctowasm_
 - c-viz: a C code interpreter & visualizer

 ## Build Instructions